TayDa64/Liku-extensions/docs/protocol.md

 - [ ] Guidance logs listed/deleted via conversational prompts.
 - [ ] HTTP endpoints disabled until approvals + guidance defaults configured.

+## 9. tmux Safe-Execution Protocol

+Option A from `Ideas/extension-brainstorming-PIDs` is now implemented via the `liku exec` and `liku panes` commands:

+1. **Dedicated session.** `liku exec` ensures the AI-controlled session `<session-key>-agent` exists, bootstraps the `general`, `background`, `logging`, and `sandbox` windows, and never reuses the operator's active TTY.
+2. **Window hygiene.** Before launching a command, LIKU inspects every pane in the target window via `tmux list-panes`.
+If all panes are busy, it automatically splits a fresh pane so running jobs remain untouched.
+3. **Structured launch.** Commands are issued with `tmux send-keys` and recorded to `~/.liku/state/panes/pane-*.json` together with the TerminalID (`session:window.pane`), PID, cwd, and timestamp.
+4. **Telemetry.** Each invocation emits a `command.exec` event so Bookkeeper and downstream tooling can narrate the activity stream.
+5. **Inspection.** `liku panes` renders the recorded metadata (TerminalID, status, last command, updated timestamp) so operators or higher-level agents can decide where to resume work.

+These guarantees satisfy Option A’s promises: AI never hijacks the human terminal, always inspects pane state, tracks every job, and maintains complete tmux awareness for later guidance or remediation.

 This protocol ensures LIKU remains safe, auditable, and aligned with industry standards as the extension matures.